-- Bachelor of Science degree in aerospace, mechanical, chemical, or engineering physics.
+- Bachelor of Science in aerospace engineering, mechanical engineering, chemical engineering, or engineering physics.

-- 1 year of experience working with fluid system components and instruments such as valves, regulators, burst disks, pressure transducers or resistance temperature devices.
+- 1 year professional or internship experience working with fluid system components and instruments such as valves, regulators, burst disks, pressure transducers or resistance temperature devices.

 PREFERRED SKILLS AND EXPERIENCE:

-- Master of Science degree in aerospace, mechanical, chemical or engineering phsics.
+- Master of Science in aerospace engineering, mechanical engineering, chemical engineering or engineering physics.